ComScore

 • If you’re cooking vegetables or sauce, try a light Merlot or Chianti.

-best red wines for cooking quail creek merlot
+best red wine for cooking merlot

 Wine Library/Background: Rawin Tanpin/EyeEm/Getty Images